message/iata/AZ.md

 3. Passengers must have a COVID-19 vaccination certificate with a QR code showing that they were fully vaccinated; or
 - a COVID-19 recovery certificate with a QR code.
 - This does not apply to:
-- passengers younger than 18 years;
+- nationals of Azerbaijan;
-- passengers with a medical certificate of contraindication stating that they can’t be vaccinated against COVID-19.
+- passengers younger than 18 years.